Thai National Parks

 Distribution

 This species of cobra is found in the equatorial Southeast Asian nations of Brunei, Indonesia, Malaysia, Singapore, Thailand, and in the Philippines.
-In Indonesia it occurs in the islands of Sumatra, Borneo, Bangka, Belitung, and the Riau Archipelago.
-It may occur in neighboring islands in Indonesia.
-It is possible that remnant populations still occur in western Java.
-In the Philippines it was thought to be found only in the island province of Palawan but after further DNA study and analysis of the species found in Palawan, it has been established that species endemic to the island is a separate species called the N. miolepis and not a sumatrana.
+In Indonesia it occurs on the islands of Sumatra, Borneo, Bangka, Belitung, and the Riau Archipelago.
+It may occur on neighboring islands in Indonesia, and it is possible that remnant populations still occur in western Java.
+In the Philippines, it only occurs in the Palawan group of islands (including the Calamian Islands).

 Habitat and ecology

-This species can be found in elevations up to about 1500 m above sea level in mainly primary and secondary tropical forests (including dense jungle terrain).
-However, it has also been found in gardens, parks, and in urban areas where it may come in contact with humans.
+This species can be found in elevations up to about 1500 m above sea level in mainly primary and secondary tropical forests (including dense jungle terrain); however, it has also been found in gardens, parks, and in urban areas where it may come in contact with humans.
 It is a terrestrial and mainly diurnal snake that feeds mainly on rodents and frogs, but will also feed on other snakes, lizards and small mammals.
-Though not aggressive in nature, these snakes can and will readily spit venom when they are cornered or threatened.
+Though not too aggressive in nature, these snakes can and will readily spit venom, even from up in the trees, when they are cornered or threatened.
 They will also strike and bite.

 Venom

-Like other cobra species, this snake possess postsynaptic neurotoxic venom.
-The venom may also consist of cardiotoxins and cytotoxins.
-The venom of the Equatorial spitting cobra exhibited the common characteristic enzymatic activities of Asiatic spitting cobra venoms: low protease, phosphodiesterase, alkaline phosphomonoesterase and L-amino-acid oxidase activities, moderately high acetylcholinesterase and hyaluronidase activities and high phospholipase A2.
-Cardiotoxins represented 40% of the snakes venom protein.
-This species presented an IV of 0.50 µg/g mouse.
+Like other cobra species, this snake possesses postsynaptic neurotoxic venom.
+The venom also consists of cardiotoxins and cytotoxins.
+Although the venom of the Equatorial spitting cobra (N. sumatrana) exhibited the common characteristic enzymatic activities of Asiatic spitting cobra venoms, the protein composition of the Equatorial spitting cobra venom is distinct from venoms of the other two sympatric spitting cobras, the Javan spitting cobra (N. sputatrix) and Indochinese spitting cobra (N. siamensis).
+However, this species' venom contains low protease, phosphodiesterase, alkaline phosphomonoesterase and L-amino-acid oxidase activities, moderately high acetylcholinesterase and hyaluronidase activities and high phospholipase A2.
+Cardiotoxins represented 40% of the snake's venom protein, higher than sympatric cobras: N. sputatrix (35%), N. siamensis (30%), and N. kaouthia (18%; non-spitting cobra).
+This species presented an IV of 0.5 mg/kg (Malaysia).

 This article uses material from Wikipedia released under the Creative Commons Attribution-Share-Alike Licence 3.0.
 Eventual photos shown in this page may or may not be from Wikipedia, please see the license details for photos in photo by-lines.